Brachonella spiralis

 This yellowish specimen lacked the larger symbiotic bacteria (s.
 Fig. 10).
 This could be an indication of different compositions of symbiontic bacteria depending on the habitat.

-Not all specimens of Brachonella spiralis could be examined in as much detail as the specimens shown above.
+Not all specimens of Brachonella contorta could be examined in as much detail as the specimens shown above.
 Most specimens burst already after careful placement of the coverslip.
 Whether this reaction is caused by the hydrostatic generated pressure of the coverslip or by the reduced “vertical freedom of movement” is hard to say exactly.
-At least in most cases it leads to the extrusomes (mucocysts) being abruptly ejected with simultaneous shrinkage and denaturation of the cell body and forming a kind of mucuous envelope around the ciliate (s.
-Fig. 11).
+At least in most cases it leads to the extrusomes (mucocysts) being abruptly ejected with simultaneous shrinkage and denaturation of the cell body and forming a kind of mucuous envelope around the ciliate (s. fig. 11).
 This self-destructive reaction is in my opinion in no case a beginning encystment.
 Other ciliates with extrusomes and/or mucocysts can expel them locally over a limited area and usually continue swimming afterwards (e.g. Paramecium caudatum or Frontonia leucas).
 Why such a self-destructive reaction starts in Brachonella (and especially in the genus Metopus) remains enigmatic for the time being.

-Fig. 11: Brachonella spiralis.
+Fig. 13: Brachonella spiralis.
 A squashed denatured specimen in detail.
 Ma = macronucleus, ME = mucuous envelope, Mi = micronucleus.
 Obj.
 100 X.